 Keep in mind that Spain is a big country.
 If you want to travel from the North to South or even to the Canary Islands, you might want to consider going by plane.
 In Spain, there are many airlines operating.
-The cheapest flights can usually be found with Vueling Airlines (You can check prices with Vueling here or compare prices of all airlines here).
+The cheapest flights can usually be found with Vueling or similar low-cost airlines.

 Another Option is to drive around Spain by yourself on an amazing Spain Road trip.
 You can either use your own car or rent a car on-site.

 The currency in Spain is the Euro.
 One Euro equals $ 1.14 USD.
 (November 2018)

 Withdrawing money in Spain

 Depending on the tariff or card you are using, it is usually no problem at all to withdraw money with the credit or debit card in Spain.
 Especially in big cities like Madrid and Barcelona, you will find ATMs on every corner.

 Spain is generally far cheaper than Central and Northern Europe.
 But who is traveling in tourist areas, pays quite similar prices as in Central Europe anyway.
 It’s best to ask locals for recommendations to places they usually go to in order to pay the “local price.”